LoftyComet/MagicTapDemo/README.md

   - The **color-change ball** above will change color.
   - The system will provide **audio feedback**.

-> ⚠ **Note:** This program is interactive and relies on real-time tracking of virtual hand  movements to detect user intent.
+> **Note:** This program is interactive and relies on real-time tracking of virtual hand  movements to detect user intent.
 > A pre-scripted playback is not possible.
-The animation below demonstrates the interaction.
+We provide the following demo to showcase the interaction process.

 ![demo](https://github.com/LoftyComet/MagicTapDemo/blob/master/static/demo.gif)